supercid/techdocs-wiki-tmp/GraphQL:-Updating-Identities.md

 Mutations can be used to update the email identities in Nosto.

+### Upserting Identities

 The `upsertIdentity` mutation allows you to upsert the details of an identity.

 The given example updates the customer attributes for the email john.doe@nosto.com and requests the details of all the attributes of the identity.